Skip to main content

 • Using a verification email sent to a registered email address on the domain.

-Once they've verified your identity and received payment, they'll sign a certificate and send it to you.
-They'll also send you intermediary files, or they may have these available separately on their website.
 Intermediary files are separate certificates that complete the chain of trust between the certificate and a root certificate authority trusted by most web browsers and SSL-capable programs.
 Without the intermediary files, it may not be possible to establish a chain of trust between your signed public certificate and a trusted certificate authority.

-• The signed certificate from your certificate authority.
+1. The signed certificate from your CA.

-The CA (Certificate Authority) bundle — or the intermediary files — is a set of certificates that complete the chain of trust between your signed certificate for your server and a root certificate authority trusted by web browsers and other SSL-capable programs.
-Without these files, web browsers will still display your certificate as being untrusted.
+The CA bundle — or the intermediary files — is a set of certificates that complete the chain of trust between your signed certificate for your server and a root certificate authority trusted by web browsers and other SSL-capable programs.
+Without these files, web browsers will still display your certificate as untrustworthy.
 The CA bundle may be a single file or separate files, and you need them to be in one file.
 If you have separate files, resolve this by opening them up in a text editor like Wordpad or notepad, copy and paste one after the other into a new file, and save the file as the CA bundle or intermediary file.

-Installation steps in Admin Web UI
+Install the files in the Admin Web UI

 1. Sign in to the Admin Web UI.